 We strongly encourage trainees to tutor at an ALP partner school but we will work with you to find a school that is convenient.
 Each of our partner schools has an ALP Site Coordinator who provides ongoing support to the tutors.

 How do I find a student to tutor?

 ALP Site Coordinators facilitate the process of matching tutors with students at our partner schools.

-“The Augustine tutor training was fabulous.
+“The ALP Tutor training was fabulous.
 I learned something new every hour, and the ongoing support and training are superb.”